angoca/db2-index/Instructions.md

  * Whitepaper: Commercial article about DB2 technologies.
  * Wiki: Wiki or article in a Wiki that discuss a topic.
 This type of source does not have a year, nor an author.

 This index does not contain any kind of content, it is just a references center.
-One reference could be cited several times in this index.
+One reference could be cited several times in this index, because it could explain different DB2 concepts.

 Example:

-* Concept name
+* db2diag
-  * Title of the link.
-Name of the source or hosting facility (Language).
-Author.
-Year.
-Source type - Link
+  * Backup terminated vs Backup complete.
+Ideas for DB2 (Spanish).
+Andres Gomez.
+2016 - http://angocadb2.blogspot.com.co/2016/04/backup-terminated-vs-backup-complete.html